berensp/berensp.github.io/_posts/2025-01-03-orthopraxy.md

 * * *

-Traditional Catholicism isn't clinging to old comforts and tradition for its own sake; it's ultimately in service of the truth, and, I believe, its effects are real and visible.
+Traditional Catholicism is ultimately in service of the truth (as opposed to clinging to old comforts for their own sake), and, I believe, its effects are real and visible.
 And yes, it's now counter-cultural and uncool[^13], but St. Paul encourages us in his letter to the Romans (12:2):

 [^13]: St. Alphonsus Liguori has a good answer to this: "Do not consider what others do, or how they do it; for there are but few who really work for their own sanctification."